gnembon/fabric-carpet/docs/scarpet/language/Operators.md

 ### `Binary (bitwise) operations`

 These are a bunch of operators that work exclusively on numbers, more specifically their binary representations.
 Some of these work on multiple numbers, some on only 2, and others on only 1.
-Note that all these numbers take integer values, so if the input has a decimal part, it will be discarded.
+Note that most of these functions (all but `double_to_long_bits`) only take integer values, so if the input has a decimal part, it will be discarded.

  - `bitwise_and(...)` -> Does the bitwise AND operation on each number in order.
 Note that with larger ranges of numbers this will tend to 0.